 Sodium Myths and Facts

-The benefits of sodium reduction haven't been proved.
+MYTH: The benefits of sodium reduction haven't been proved.

 A large body of strong scientific evidence shows that greater sodium intake causes higher blood pressure, and that reducing sodium intake lowers blood pressure.

-There are more important dietary changes to make than sodium reduction.
+MYTH: There are more important dietary changes to make than sodium reduction.

 Sodium needs attention because excess intake increases blood pressure, and high blood pressure is a major public health problem for millions of Americans.

-Lowering my sodium won't have much effect on my blood pressure.
+MYTH: Lowering my sodium won't have much effect on my blood pressure.

 Even moderate changes in sodium intake can have significant benefits.
 A 10 percent reduction in sodium consumption could prevent 480,000 U.S. heart attacks and 500,000 strokes.

-Food with less sodium wouldn't taste good.
+MYTH: Food with less salt wouldn't taste good.